Can rheumatoid arthritis be treated with surgery?

 - Pain or function are severe

 - Joints have dislocated, worn out or remain inflamed despite maximum treatment with medicines

 - Tendons are badly inflamed or have ruptured

 What should I do next?

-Book an appointment in order to have a discussion.
+Book an appointment at the private hand surgery in order to have a discussion.
 Decision making and timing of surgery are crucial.
 The aim as always is to make a bespoke treatment plan for you.

 I think I have osteoarthritis in my hand, what should I do?